 CIBIL Score – How to increase your CIBIL score?

-Here are some qucik tips to increase your CIBL score
+Here, are some quick tips to increase your CIBIL score

 - Avoid high utilization of credit limits

 - Pay not just the ‘Minimum Amount Due’

 Let us first understand, how your CIBIL score is affected?

 How is CIBIL score affected?

 CIBIL Score – Many financial institutions such as banks have a clear mandate from the RBI to check Credit Information Bureau (India) Limited (CIBIL) for evaluating all loan applications.
 Therefore, many times first-time loan applicants (no CIBIL record!) or people with low scores are unable to avail of loans from banks / NBFCs.

 So, how does CIBIL play a role in loan evaluation?
 Usually, lending is function of primarily two parameters –